Chapter 40: Enter, Stranger

 "Don't worry, you're perfectly safe," said Bakura softly to the four people standing around him.
 "Trust me."

 The gloom kept the others from seeing the pharaoh's frown deepen.
-'Said the spider to the fly,' he thought, the spirit's calming words doing more to unsettle him than any open threat could ever have.
+'Said the spider to the fly,' he thought, the spirit's calming words doing more to unsettle him than any open threat ever could have.
 He had half a mind to warn Harry and the others about the spirit, but somehow he knew it wouldn't do him any good.
 They weren't about to believe him after what had happened just a little while ago.

 "What do you—" Ron started to ask, but he suddenly cut himself off, turning deathly pale.